 La Digue in Seychelles:

-La Digue is another small island of Seychelles, and can be reached by a short ferry ride from Praslin.
-La Digue is mostly popular for realxed beaches such as the Grand Anse and many others.
+La Digue is another small island of Seychelles and can be reached by a short ferry ride from Praslin.
+La Digue is mostly popular for relaxed beaches such as the Grand Anse and many others.

 So, no worries about Visas.
-Pack your bags and fly to your favourite destinations just with your Passports.
+Pack your bags and fly to your favorite destinations just with your Passports.